 Jihad - fighting an internal struggle.
-We should jihad a peace on Islam.
+We should jihad peace on Islam.

 Watch the new Omar Sharif Video (ask the speaker what video this is)

-Visit to the Regional Center for Strategic Studies in Giza (including Lunch)
+Visit the Regional Center for Strategic Studies in Giza (including Lunch)

 Egypt is 90 M people

 Election monitoring issues.
-Understanding that elections here might not look orderly from American standards but they are greatly improved every time
+Understanding that elections here might not look orderly from American standards but they are vastly improved every time

-During Mubarak period there were lots of talks about Egypt playing a lesser role in the Middle East.
-USA moved to weaken this relationship so as to increase instability and make it easier for USA to influence the region
+During the Mubarak period, many talks about Egypt played a lesser role in the Middle East.
+USA moved to weaken this relationship to increase instability and make it easier for the USA to influence the region

 Obama does not care so much about Egypt.
 Just not too concerned about the positions here

-The current American election has totally new interests from the last time.
-The democratic debate last week didn’t talk anything about strategic relationships with the Middle East, but focused on Asia relationships.
+The current American election has new interests from the last time.
+Last week, the democratic debate didn’t talk about strategic relationships with the Middle East but focused on Asia relationships.

-Egypt is Africa, but has not spent a lot of effort pursuing African relations.
-Trying to improve that now.
+Egypt is Africa but has not spent a lot of effort pursuing African relations.
+They are trying to improve that now.

 Egyptian public opinion of America is damaged by Egyptian media perception of American policy

-Parliamentary elections began abroad yesterday and today in Egypt
+Parliamentary elections began abroad yesterday; today in Egypt

 1st round 14M registered voters